AMPscript Pitfalls to Avoid in Salesforce Marketing Cloud

 Some of the best AMPScript coding advice I got is to code defensively.
 This might sound harsh, but it can help in many ways.
 Data is ever-changing and evolving in SFMC.
 As it evolves, it can affect existing or new programs.

-While I have learned many things through trial and error, the AMPscript Guide by Eliot Harper and Adam Spriggs is another great resource.
-It is a great resource that has already improved my coding.
-I consult it often.
+While I have learned many things through trial and error, the AMPscript Guide by Eliot Harper and Adam Spriggs is another great resource, it has already improved my coding and I consult it often.

 What pitfalls have you run into using AMPscript?
 How have you overcome these challenges?